EXTRA STRENGTH CHARGE PROGRAM ADMINISTRATIVE RULES

 F. “High-Strength Wastewater” means wastewater which has a BOD concentration in excess of 300 mg/L or a TSS concentration in excess of 350 mg/L.

 G. “Measured ESC Method” means an ESC billing method based on rolling average sampling and analysis of individual businesses wastewater discharge volume and pollutant loading to the City’s sanitary sewer system.

 H. “Non-routine Discharge” means a discharge that is an explainable, uncontrolled release or spill to the City sewer system that is not representative of the normal or expected characteristics of a facility’s wastewater discharge and may include discharges defined as slugloads.

-I. “Sampling Manhole” means a manhole in a ratepayer’s branch sewer or other monitoring access acceptable to BES that allows for observation, sampling or measurement of all wastes being discharged into the City’s sanitary sewer system.
+I. “Sampling Manhole” means a monitoring access point, such as a manhole in sewer lateral that is acceptable to BES and that allows for observation, sampling or measurement of all discharges to the City’s sewer and drainage system.

 4. Regulatory Authority

 The City of Portland, as an operator of a publicly-owned treatment works (POTW), must use a rate structure that fairly distributes the cost of its operation to ratepayers, including contributors of high-strength wastewater [Part 35 of 40 Code of Federal Regulations (CFR) Appendix B to Subpart E].
 The City has established PCC Chapters 17.34 and 17.36 to regulate, and charge for, high-strength wastewater discharges to the City’s combined or separate sanitary sewer system.